 Who is the Owner of the overwrite.css file?

 - Talk to your Customer Success Manager or Project Manager to see if this is right for you.

 Now that you have your overwrite.css file up and running, you can start working with classes!

-- Classes are defined by YOU in either the overwrite.css file or a style block.
+- You define classes in either the overwrite.css file or a style block.

-- Classes can be applied to any HTML element in order to change the default appearance of that element.
+- You can apply the Classes to any HTML element to change the default appearance of that element.